 - Your organisation must have Azure Active Directory

-Why you need remote device enrolment
+Why you need remote device enrollment

 Some people within your organisation may live close enough to visit the office when they need IT’s assistance.
 Others may dial in from locations further out.
 Even people who can visit the office may not always find it convenient.
-For this reason, you need a solution that supports remote device enrolment.
+For this reason, you need a solution that supports remote device enrollment.

 Furthermore, incorrectly deploying devices comes with a lot of risks, including:

 - Devices used for personal and corporate activities may not adhere to the company policies.

 - Devices that do not adhere to company policies put your data at risk.